NexusMutual/docs/docs/developers/contracts/contracts.md

 ## Token Controller

 The `TokenController` contract is the **core token manager** within the protocol, governing **NXM minting, burning, and transfers**.
-It is **not meant to be directly integrated by users** but rather serves as an internal controller for **Governance, Staking Pools, and Assessment**.
+It is **not meant to be directly integrated by users** but rather serves as an internal controller for **Governor, Registry, Cover, Ramm, StakingProducts, and StakingPool**.

 This contract enables:

 - **Minting and burning NXM** for staking, rewards, and governance.
 - **Managing staking pool deposits and withdrawals** to regulate staked NXM.
-- **Facilitating governance and assessment rewards** by distributing NXM.
 - **Operator-controlled transfers** for protocol-authorized token movements.

 **Designed for Internal Use Only**

 - 🚫 TokenController is NOT meant for direct integration by users or external contracts.
-- ✅ Only protocol-approved contracts (e.g., Governor, StakingPool, Assessments, Pool) can interact with it.
+- ✅ Only protocol-approved contracts (Governor, Registry, Cover, Ramm, StakingProducts, StakingPool) can interact with it.
 - ✅ Functions are restricted using access control mechanisms such as onlyContracts and onlyGovernor.

 This design ensures that all NXM token movements remain securely controlled within the protocol.